“I wish to own a computer to help me compose music”

 "It’s forced Jack to grow up a lot.
 But this new perspective on life has been a great learning experience for him."

-Jack said, “In hospital, I was begging my mum for a new computer when the nurse walked in and suggested we talk to Make-A-Wish.
-I knew instantly what to wish for.”
+Jack said: “In hospital, I was begging my mum for a new computer when the nurse walked in and suggested we talk to Make-A-Wish.
+I knew instantly what to wish for!"

 Jack wished for a CyberPower Gaming PC to help him develop his love of music production.
 On his birthday in January 2019, his wish was granted.

-Jack says, “As soon as we set it up and I got started using it, I could instantly see how much faster and more powerful it was for gaming and music.
+Jack said: “As soon as we set it up and I got started using it, I could instantly see how much faster and more powerful it was for gaming and music.
 It was a really good feeling.
-The same month as my wish wish granted, I was finally able to go back to school too – it was nerve-wracking to start with but everyone was really kind and I’ve made plenty of friends now.”
+The same month as my wish was granted, I was finally able to go back to school too – it was nerve-wracking to start with but everyone was really kind and I’ve made plenty of friends now.”

 What the wish meant